Jean Gabriel Marchand: Peninsular War

 Marchand evacuated his headquarters at Salamanca and retired north to Toro where François Étienne de Kellermann joined him with a dragoon division and some infantry.
 With Kellermann in overall command, the French recovered Salamanca.
 Dropping off Marchand and the VI Corps, Kellermann returned north to suppress new guerilla attacks.
 At this, Del Parque promptly advanced with superior forces, compelling Marchand to abandon Salamanca again.
 Learning that the main Spanish army had been smashed at the Battle of Ocana and fearing retribution, del Parque withdrew toward his mountain refuge.
 Meanwhile, Kellermann reappeared with his cavalry, joined Marchand, and launched a pursuit.
 The French cavalry found del Parque astride a river crossing at Alba de Tormes and mounted a devastating attack.
 On 28 November, Kellermann routed del Parque at the Battle of Alba de Tormes.
 Most of the fighting was over by the time Marchand's infantry arrived, though they managed to seize the vital bridge and town from the Spanish rear guard.
 For the loss of 300 to 600 men, the French inflicted 2,000 killed and wounded on del Parque's army.
 The French also captured 1,000 Spaniards, nine cannons, and most of the baggage train.

 Marchand served under Ney again in Marshal André Masséna's third invasion of Portugal in 1810.
-He fought at the Siege of Ciudad Rodrigo from 26 April ro 9 July 1810 and the Siege of Almeida from 25 July to 27 August.
+He fought at the Siege of Ciudad Rodrigo from 26 April to 9 July 1810 and the Siege of Almeida from 25 July to 27 August.
 On 15 September, Marchand's 1st Division consisted of Maucune's 1st Brigade, the 6th Light and 69th Line, and Marcognet's 2nd Brigade, the 39th and 76th Line.
 There were 6,457 men and 214 officers in the division.
 At the Battle of Bussaco on 27 September, Louis Henri Loison's division led the attack up the main road toward to top of the ridge.
 Fighting its way through knots of British and Portuguese skirmishers, it was met at the crest by British infantry and artillery and defeated.
 Too late to support Loison, one of Marchand's brigades neared the top of the ridge.
 Because of hostile artillery fire it strayed to the left of the road.
 Marchand's attack was beaten by Denis Pack's Portuguese brigade.
 His division suffered the loss of 1,173 men while Loison's division sustained 1,252 casualties.